-As with caravans, a converted camper van depends on how you plan to use it.
+As with motorhomes, a converted camper van depends on how you plan to use it.
 Are you only going to use the van to go camping, or do you want to use the van specifically for off-site camping?
+What is the must-have in every camper van?

 Whether you want to go camping or not, you need to sort out the following basic things.